Darmstadt: Industrial age

-The city grew in population during the 19th century from little over 10,000 to 72,000 inhabitants.
+The city's population grew during the 19th century, from a little over 10,000, to 72,000 inhabitants.
 A polytechnical school, which later became a Technical University now known as TU Darmstadt, was established in 1877.

-In the beginning of the 20th century, Darmstadt was an important centre for the art movement of Jugendstil, the German variant of Art Nouveau.
+In the early 20th century, Darmstadt was an important centre for the art movement of Jugendstil, the German variant of Art Nouveau.
 Also during this period, in 1912 the chemist Anton Kollisch, working for the pharmaceutical company Merck, first synthesised the chemical MDMA (ecstasy) in Darmstadt.
 Darmstadt's municipal area was extended in 1937 to include the neighbouring localities of Arheilgen and Eberstadt, and in 1938 the city was separated administratively from the surrounding district (Kreis).

 Nazi Germany

 Darmstadt was the first city in Germany to force Jewish shops to close in early 1933, shortly after the Nazis took power in Germany.
 The shops were only closed for one day, for "endangering communal order and tranquility".
 In 1942, over 3,000 Jews from Darmstadt were first forced into a collection camp located in the Liebigschule, and later deported to concentration camps where most eventually died.
+In 1944, the city was also the location of a subcamp of the Natzweiler-Struthof concentration camp.

 Several prominent members of the German resistance movement against the Nazis were citizens of Darmstadt, including Wilhelm Leuschner and Theodor Haubach, both executed for their opposition to Hitler's regime.

 Darmstadt was first bombed on 30 July 1940, and 34 other air raids would follow before the war's end.
 The old city centre was largely destroyed in a British bombing raid on 11/12 September 1944.
 This attack was an example of "area bombing" using high explosive and incendiary bombs, which combined in that attack to create a firestorm, a self-sustaining combustion process in which winds generated by the fire ensure it continues to burn until everything possible has been consumed.
-During this attack an estimated 11,000 to 12,500 of the inhabitants were killed, and 66,000 to 70,000 were left homeless.
+During this attack, an estimated 11,000 to 12,500 of the inhabitants were killed, and 66,000 to 70,000 were left homeless.
 Over three-quarters of Darmstadt's inner city was destroyed.
 Post-war rebuilding was done in a relatively plain architectural style, although a number of the historic buildings were rebuilt to their original appearance following the city's capture on 25 March 1945 by the American 4th Armored Division.
+Today around 30% of Darmstadt consists of buildings from before World War II.